algolia/instantsearch/docgen/src/guides/customization.md

 output (templates).

-However, those may not be enough for your use-case or you might want to use parameters from that are not usable in the current set of widgets.
+However, those may not be enough for your use-case or you might want to use parameters from Algolia that are not usable in the current set of widgets.

 That's what this guide is all about: extending instantsearch.js to fit your needs perfectly.